theandreibogdan/appimage-to-desktop-icon/README.md

 # AppImage to Desktop Icon 🚀

-CLI tool that seamlessly integrates AppImage applications into your Linux desktop environment.
+A professional CLI tool that seamlessly integrates AppImage applications into your Linux desktop environment.

 ## Features